Masterarbeit, 2023

 Chapter Three details the research design and methods, including the qualitative approach, data collection methods (interviews, observations, focus groups, etc.), data analysis techniques, ethical considerations, and field experiences.

 Chapter Four offers background information on the Argobba and Afar communities, including their history, culture, social structures, and traditional values relevant to conflict resolution.
-It examines the traditional institutions and practices within each community.
+It examines the traditional institutions and practices within each community that have historically played a role in addressing conflict.

 Chapter Five presents the research findings, analyzing the major causes of conflict between the Argobba and Afar people.
 It examines the role of indigenous institutions in resolving these conflicts, including case studies and a discussion of the effectiveness of indigenous approaches, including the role of the Argobba "Abegar."